engr101staff/engr101matlab/_sources/strings_and_cells/main.rst

   :width: 560
   :align: center

-|
+.. admonition:: Video Recap

   The :code:`xlsread` function allows us to read data from an Excel spreadsheet into MATLAB, and cell arrays can be used to represent this data.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Summary